-“I was blown away to have something like that up on the street, with people going by and looking at my work,” said Caio Cassarino, Class of 2021, when he first saw the installation and the attention it is getting.
+“I was blown away to have something like that up on the street, with people going by and looking at my work.”

 “Something a lot of artists are thinking about is: How can I bring art out of the gallery and into the community?” said Fine Arts Professor Linda Brown, who facilitated the University-community collaboration to create the public installation.
 “Suffolk students are learning this concept from day one.”

 Brown had presented faculty with the idea of working on a project with the Downtown Boston Business Improvement District at the behest of College of Arts & Sciences Dean Maria Toyoda.

 Art Professors Susan Nichter and Ilona Anderson acted on the idea by redesigning their Integrated Studio 1 class to include a skills-based assignment that also engaged students with the world outside the college.

 Brown suggested emulating the French graffiti artist/photographer JR, who makes large-scale photos of people and displays them prominently in urban areas.

 “I said, wouldn’t it be great if our students could do a project like that, and they ran with it,” said Brown.

 “JR exhibits work focused on social commentary all over the world,” said Nichter, who taught one section of the course, planning the projects with Anderson.

 The students learned creative use of Photoshop, pictorial composition, light, and presentation while honing their people skills in visits to the “mom and pop” businesses that line Bromfield Street.
 They also forayed into surrounding areas on their photo quests.